 Roscosmos announced that the next Soyuz rocket with a manned spacecraft was sent to the Baikonur launch site on the morning of March 18.
 Soyuz MS-25 will launch to the ISS on March 21, but the rollout and final pre-launch preparations are organized a little in advance.
 And here's how it happens.

-The doors of the assembly and test complex open early when the rocket is sent to the launch site: the rollout of the rocket begins around seven in the morning.
+The doors of the assembly and testing complex open early when the rocket is sent to the launch site: the rocket rollout begins around seven in the morning.
 It lies on a special platform with hydraulic jacks.
 These jacks will help to install the rocket vertically on the launch pad a little later.

-The platform is attached to a special locomotive, which travels to the launch site at a low speed accompanied by the military, rocket engineers, and Roscosmos employees.
+The platform is attached to a special diesel locomotive, which travels to the launch site at a low speed, accompanied by the military, rocket engineers, and Roscosmos employees.

-The backup astronauts of the mission are always present at the rocket rollout ceremony.
-This time it is the Russian Ivan Wagner, the American Donald Pettit, and the Belarusian Anastasia Lenkova.
+The mission's backup astronauts are always present at the rocket rollout ceremony.
+This time it is Russian Ivan Wagner, American Donald Pettit, and Belarusian Anastasia Lenkova.

 Also, guests of the Baikonur Cosmodrome sometimes attend the rocket rollout ceremony.